ami17355/cs1302-ce30/README.md

    fastest according to: i) comparisons; and ii) swaps.

-1. **NEXT GROUP MEMBER:** Now, write the code in `main` to sort the `users` array by user social score using each of the four algorithms available in the `cs1302.sorting` package.
+1. **NEXT GROUP MEMBER:** Now, write the code in `main` to sort the `users` array by user social score **from high to low** using each of the four algorithms available in the `cs1302.sorting` package.
    For this problem, you will need to supply a custom `Comparator<MyFaceUser>` implementation (probably using a lambda expression).
 You may use the standard swapper.